 Publishers: McGraw-Hill, 1970

-There are one 2-hour mid-term exam (week 6) and one 2-hour final exam (week 14).
-The exams are closed-book and closed-notes.
+There is one mid-term assignment (week 6-7) and one 2-hour final exam (week 14).
+The final exam is closed-book and closed-notes.
 Required equations and a materials properties table will be provided.
 Both mid-term and Final exams are compulsory.
 Any other situation will be treated as case-by-case basis.
 Requests for re-grading of tests and exams would be accepted within one week after the answer scripts are handed out.
-During re-grading, the whole answer script will be reviewed, not just the particular question queried by the student.
+During re-grading, the whole answer script will be reviewed, not just the particularquestion queried by the student.
 The final grade may improve or worsen after complete review.

 Assignments and Activities